wallix/awless/README.md

 </p>

 - **Aliasing of resources through their natural name** so you don't have to always use cryptic ids that are impossible to remember
-- `awless show` : Explore a specific resource - even offline thanks to the sync ;) - given only a *name* (or id/arn) showing its properties, relations, dependencies, etc.
+- `awless show` : Explore the  properties, relations, dependencies of a specific resource (even offline thanks to the sync) given only a *name* (or id/arn).

       $ awless show jsmith --local